esosedi/3166/README.md

     * iso3166-1(alpha2, alpha3, numeric, FIPS) for a country
     * iso3166-2(alpha2, FIPS) for a region
-    * links to geonames, openstreetmap relation, wikipedia article, WOT.
+    * links to geonames, openstreetmap relation, wikipedia article, WOF.
 So you can merge this data, to everything else!
     * names in main languages

     Best option is to use this file directly.